akhikhl/multiproject-git-gradle/README.md

 ###build task

-build task allows to build multiple gradle projects in an automated way.
+build task allows to build multiple gradle projects (from different git-repositories) in an automated way.
 It does the following:

 Iterates all projects described in [configuration](#configuring-projects), performs the following for each project:

 1. Checks whether project exists in the file system.
-If not, the project is cloned from [git-location](#configuring-git-locations).
+If not, the project is cloned from [git-repository](#configuring-git-repositories).

 2. Checks whether the project has [build](#configuring-project-build) property.
 If it does not, the project is skipped (not built).